UK's 'Mr. Brexit' Nigel Farage eyes EU election success | DW | 20.05.2019

 Competing forces

 MEP and former Belgium Prime Minister Guy Verhofstadt, meanwhile, is campaigning on behalf of the Liberal Democrats in central London.
-"We want to be the European voice against nationalists and populists," he says.
+"We want to be the alternative to all nationalists and populists in Europe," he says.

 However, polls show that Farage's Brexit Party could win up 35% of the vote, while the Liberal Democrats are projected to take just 16%.
 And just 5% of the electorate will, if the polls are accurate, cast their ballot for Change UK.